 Part of the configuration process when setting up the MC is assigning a Logical Unit Number (LUN) to the MC.
-This is done using the Configuration\Advanced\SCSI\LUN menu item.
-The MC will respond to values from 0 through 7, and will also respond to any LUN value if you choose the value ANY in this menu item.
+This is done using the Configuration\Advanced\SCSI\Changer LUN menu item.
+The MC will reapond to values from 0 through 7, and will also reapond to any LUN value if you respond to values from 0 through 7, and will also respond to any LUN value if you choose the value ANY in this menu item.